LegendaryGuard/BFP/README.md

 - beam trails are bendy, almost similar to original BFP though
 - while charging ki near water, bubble particles appear
 - when player is still moving with/without friction and charging ki, antigrav rock particles appear
+- when antigrav rock and rock debris particles fall in a slope or inclined places, bounce and slide, that makes the movements more realistic
 - new particles: charge smoke, which appears when charging ki near the ground
 - removed some unused cvars
 - balanced player pmove physics: